ftsinteractivemarketss.jpg

 · covered interest parity

-They also learn something beyond the textbook: the dynamics of a marketplace, the real time reaction of traders to information and the actions of others, and how the nature of the financial instruments being traded, information, and attitudes toward risk, all come together in the price discovery process that is a central function of markets.
+They also learn something beyond the textbook, something that can only be experienced: the dynamics of a marketplace, the real time reaction of traders to information and the actions of others, and how the nature of the financial instruments being traded, information, and attitudes toward risk, all come together in the price discovery process that is a central function of markets.

 Operational details

-The markets are very easy to run.
+The markets are very easy to run, summarized in this QuickStart Guide.
 The instructor (or TA or lab assistant, more generally the “moderator”) runs the “FTS Market” software from the FTS System Manager (after logging in as a moderator), selects the case, and lets the students connect to the market.
 Each student runs the “FTS Trader”, and connects to the market (they need to know the IP address of the moderators computer).

 The moderator starts the market and trading can begin.
 Information is sent out as specified in the case (at the beginning or during the trading).
 At the end of the trading, various types of settlements occur, again depending on the case (dividends and/or coupons are paid; options and futures are settled; etc.).